abhidnya13/active-directory-python-webapp-openidconnect/README.md

      - **Name** describes the app to users.
      - Sign-On URL is the base URL of the app.
   6. After you've completed the registration, Azure AD assigns the app a unique application ID.
 Copy the value from the app page to use in the next sections.
-  7. From the Settings -> Reply URLs page for your application, update the Reply URL for the application.
+  7. From the **Settings -> Reply URLs** page for your application, update the Reply URL for the application.
 It is of the format http://localhost:<PORT>/getAToken.
 The sample App uses PORT 5000 since it is the default port on which Flask web Apps run.
-  8. Generate a key(client secret) from Settings-> Keys page of your application.
+  8. Generate a key(client secret) from ** Settings-> Keys** page of your application.
 GENter a key description and duration for the key and click Save.
 The key value will be displayed.
 Copy and store the value from the app page to use later for configuration.
-  9. You will also have to grant permissions to access the Microsoft GRaph API by going to Settings-> Required Permissions.
+  9. You will also have to grant permissions to access the Microsoft GRaph API by going to ** Settings-> Required Permissions**.
 Click on Add.
 Select the API(Sample App uses Micrsoft Graph API) and select the required permissions(Sample App uses sign in and read user profile).

 ### Step 2: Download Python(2.7 and above)